 Beyond these simple classifications, the model allows you to glean deeper insights about specific menu items, so that you can make more subtle but meaningful adjustments.

 Say for instance, that you’ve got a dish with an AAB score.
-While this may generate plenty of sales, the margins are low.
-Based on this classification, you can decide to either lower the ingredient costs of the dish or increase the markup.
+While this may generate plenty of sales, the margins are marked as being low.
+Based on this classification, you can therefore decide to either lower the ingredient costs of the dish or increase the markup.

-What about items with a BAA, BAB or BBA designation?.
+Then there are items with BAA, BAB and BBA designations.
 These dishes have low sales but the margins are high.
-Therefore, you’d want to improve their visibility by making menu adjustments or running promotions to improve customer awareness.
+Accordingly, you’d want to improve their visibility by making menu adjustments or running promotions to improve customer awareness.

 What is XYZ Analysis?

-The XYZ approach enables you to understand the performance of dishes over a set period.
-As with the ABC method, menu items are organised in descending order, according to their sales performance over a specific time period.
+The XYZ approach categorises items based on their demand variability and predictability over a set period.
+As with the ABC method, menu items are organised in descending order.

 An Overlooked Approach to Menu Management

-Many owners just don’t have the resources, staff or will to make the jump.
-Another barrier to adoption is that in most restaurants the POS software doesn’t include ABC/XYZ functionality.
+Many owners just don’t have the resources, staff or will to put it into practice.
+It also doesn't help that for most restaurants POS software doesn’t include ABC/XYZ functionality.

 Syrve is the exception to the rule.